jfisher009/NationalCyberLeagueResource/README.md

 ## Network Traffic Analysis
 - [Wireshark](https://www.kali.org/tools/wireshark/): Open, filter, and analyze pcap files.
+  - [Plugins](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html): You can install additional plugins to extend the capabilities of Wireshark.
+For example, there is an h264 extractor to extract MP4 data from RTP packets and an ffmpeg plugin to reassemble media.
 - [AircapNG](https://www.kali.org/tools/aircrack-ng/#:~:text=aircrack%2Dng%20is%20an%20802.11,or%20simply%20by%20brute%20force.): Analyze wireless traffic and extract the password from unencryptes 802.11 traffic.
   - Run `aircrack-ng wifi.pcap` to show the wifi password

 ## Forensics
+- [EXIF](https://exif.tools/): Exif tools can help reveal file meta data that helps identify what a file is and where it came from.
 - [Autopsy](https://www.kali.org/tools/autopsy/): Great for analyzing disk images and extracting files from a disc image.
   - [This](https://lepouvoirclapratique.com/blog/wp-content/uploads/2018/02/Tutorial_6_-_Kali_Linux_-_Sleuthkit.pdf) is a great walkthrough to get started with autopsy.